 The interior comes with a large 10-inch infotainment screen, and it can be dressed with plaid upholstery--a nice historic nod to the original GTI.

-This eighth-generation one comes standard with forward collision warning, automatic emergency braking, lane keeping assistance, and rear cross traffic warning.
+This eighth-generation one comes standard with forward collision warning, automatic emergency braking, lane departure warning, lane keeping assistance, blind spot warning and rear cross traffic warning.

 The GTI will be built in Germany, rather than Mexico like the outgoing version.